huemmerj/.github.io/README.md

 ## 3. [20Ab Recorder](https://github.com/huemmerj/20AbRecorder)

-**Description:** 20Ab is a simple app designed to replace pen and paper for the card game 20Ab.
+**Description:** 20Ab Recorder is a simple app designed to replace pen and paper for the card game 20Ab.
 It offers a digital solution for tracking scores and game details in a straightforward and easy-to-use interface.

 **Demo**
 https://20abrecorder.netlify.app/